unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/swagger.md

 This extension provides a preview integration with Swagger including:
 - generation of Swagger descriptor in JSON
 - introspect JAX-RS API based applications
-- Restlet API based applications
+- introspect Restlet API based applications

 Additional work is required to:
 - parse a Swagger descriptor in JSON to set up an application